Rivers, Stars & Snakes

 Most underworld and hypercosmic rivers, he added, have snake imagery (as all chtonic things often do), and the world-encircling river also being a serpent eating its own tail does not seem too far a stretch.
 The outpouring of primal blood / water is commonly found in traditional libations to the dead to create a watery boundary of sorcerous capacity.
 We talked about how to serve monsters, with yet another beheaded mythological figure, Medusa – a serpentine being said to have been birthed near the springs of Oceanus, and cursed after mating with the sea-god of primal waters, all rivers coming back to the sea.
 Her blood reflects the ambivalence of the snake in its chtonic and healing properties – depending on how it was harvested, it had different uses : taken from the right side, it was said to cure all poisons, taken from the left, it caused all manners of blights, being itself the most baleful poison.
 Two serpent-rivers from the severance uttering a secret caduceus, in the eye of Algol, and the loss of ego, and the wild trance ecstasies thereof.
 Medusa and the Gorgons have immense meaning in a variety of ways, but specifically, their blood is mentioned time and time again as a powerful talisman and materia magica.
 The concept of the outpouring of blood / water as a ritual offering to mirror the outpouring of life and soul essences, creates in itself a river of meaning that flows, and echoes all other rivers.
 Those rituals are the powers of Saturn, feeding into the story of the Sun’s (soul, head, ego) death.
 I owe to this astrologer friend, who once scried the toothy grin of fairies in my natal chart, this precious understanding that Aquarius is the very river boundary that separates the mountains of Capricorn from the seas of Pisces.
 That every crossing river is a liminality, yet each river feeds into the endless (hyper)cosmic river that surrounds and separates all things.
 That they all have a common point, but that there is never a true source because the source is all encompassing, lakes and bogs and ponds and seas and ice; even down to the moisture of our atmosphere.
 Big rivers have nameless branches and unknown pools, but ultimately all rivers, all water, returns to the greater river, or even the endless sea of the under/otherworld – a continuous, yet fixed cycle of water going through the various transitions of its own life cycle, just as the serpent does shedding its skin.

-As for the Headless God hidden in the landscape, his blood the sacrificed rivers that flow, we will talk about him – just not today, not quite.
+As for the Headless God hidden in the landscape, his blood the sacrificed rivers that flow, we will talk about him eventually – just not today, not quite.